 That formula has seven simple steps:

 - Be Patient.
 Wait for the right time to buy.
 Patient investors are the best prepared when opportunities emerge.
-Because of market turbulence, stocks of great companies become available to trade at very cheap valuations.
+Because of market turbulence, stocks of great companies become available at very cheap valuations.
 This doesn’t mean buying stocks and forgetting about them!
 Tracking performance is key and so is getting out when necessary (when your stock is overvalued or trouble is on the horizon).
 Invest only in companies that will outperform for decades.
 Follow this approach and you will gradually develop an outstanding stock portfolio like Warren Buffett.

 - Buy Companies at Bargain Prices.
 Warren Buffett is a true value investor.
 Buying companies cheap is what Buffett’s value investing criteria are all about.
 Purchase stocks below their intrinsic value and fill your portfolio with these companies.
 Pay less attention to earnings per share.
 Look for solid return on equity, high operating margins and low debt.
 In addition, look for companies that generate lots of cash and have a consistent operating history during the past 10 years.